Drug Charges in Tennessee

 - Sale or intent to distribute, first offense: Imprisonment for between one and ten years.

-Drug Charges Defense Attorney
+Drug Charges Defense Attorney in Chattanooga, Tennessee

 Drug crimes are serious offenses that are often punished severely in Tennessee.
 Defending your drug crimes charges without an experienced criminal defense attorney on your side can increase your risk of suffering the maximum penalties if convicted.
 Therefore, when facing drug crime charges, it is important to retain a skilled Tennessee criminal defense attorney to help defend your rights and outline a strong legal defense strategy.